UK Edition. Click here for US version.

-* are allergic to levothyroxine or to any of the other ingredients (see section
+* if you are allergic to levothyroxine or any of the other ingredients of this

-from an overactive thyroid gland that produces too much thyroid
+* if you suffer from an overactive thyroid gland that produces too much

-* have any condition that affects your adrenal glands (your doctor will be
+* if you have any condition that affects your adrenal glands (your doctor will

-from heart problems including angina, coronary artery disease or
+* if you suffer from heart problems including angina, coronary artery

-being treated for diabetes.
-The dose of your anti-diabetic medicine
+* if you are being treated for diabetes.
+The dose of your antidiabetic

-may need to be changed as levothyroxine can raise blood sugar levels
+medicine may need to be changed as levothyroxine can raise blood sugar

 Before you start taking levothyroxine your doctor will do a blood test to see